You are here

 What results is a car you’ll rarely, if ever, take out just for the heck of it.
 But should you have time to kill, it will provide decent entertainment if you wish to avoid the dual carriageway and work your way home on the back roads.
 And if you’re not in the mood for such things, it’s quiet and soothing to drive in a way a more pumped-up AMG probably won’t be.

 And much cheaper to run, too…

 That one deserves a question mark.
 It’s more affordable to buy, absolutely.
 But in a week of mixed, though mostly motorway-based driving, we averaged 27mpg.
-On a shameless pelt along some empty moors, the display was reading, um, 15mpg.
+On a shameless pelt along some empty moor roads, the display was reading, um, 15mpg.
 A V8 E-Class will be thirstier, but I can’t imagine the rise in fuel consumption will be proportional to its 50 per cent power increase.

 It’s a mixed bag, then.

 Yes.
 It’s not a car I warmed to immediately; the bits that warrant an AMG badge take some burrowing to find.
 But as a twin-purpose car, an unseemly quick vehicle that’ll do the family stuff without embarrassing the passengers via shouty looks and a shoutier engine note, it’s undoubtedly talented.

 If you’re not enamoured by diesel, there’s tangible appeal here.
 Fast petrol saloons and estates (particularly the latter) have always been cool in our eyes, and this E43 AMG does nothing to change that.
 If it fits your budget, though, an E63 will be cooler still…